Deep Multi-View Spatiotemporal Virtual Graph Neural Network for Significant Citywide Ride-hailing Demand Prediction: Experiments and Analysis

 \subsection{Dataset Description}

 We evaluate our model on two real-world ride-hailing demand datasets, New York City Uber Data and New York City Taxi Data.
 These two Dataset and New York City Taxi Dataset were collected from whole New York City area.
 To avoid some abnormal points, we remove some urban fringe areas to limit the geographic range to the latitude interval [40.628, 40.830] and longitude interval [-74.05, -73.88].
 The ride-hailing demand data are aggregated per hour as a time slot.
 The time period of Uber is from 1st April to 31st August, 2014.
-We select the first four month of historical ride-hailing demand records as training set, and the rest serves as validation and test set respectively.
 The time period of taxi is from 1st July to 31st November, 2013.
-We also select the first four month of historical ride-hailing demand records as training set, and the rest serves as validation and test set respectively.
+The datasets are split in chronological order with $80\%$ for training, $10\%$ for validation and $10\%$ for testing.

 According to Graph generation method in Table 1, we first divided the New York City area by 40*30 grid, which is higher granularity compared with some previous works.
 In the previous work \cite{saxena2019d-gan,yao2019learning,lin2019spatial-temporal}, New York City area is only divided into 9*9, 16*12 and 20*10 grid map respectively.
 Then we discard some sparse areas with a certain threshold $\delta$ and aggregate the neighbor regions by Pearson similarity threshold $\epsilon$ to construct multi-graph.